ennnbeee/ennnbeee.github.io/content/posts/MECM-Direct-Member-Collections.md

     $QueryExpression = $QueryPart + $Members + ")"
 }
 ```
-This gives us a the complete query which we can use later on.
+This gives us the complete query string which we can use later on to create the Query Membership Rule.

 ## Updating the Rules
 Using [Add-CMDeviceCollectionQueryMembershipRule](https://docs.microsoft.com/en-us/powershell/module/configurationmanager/add-cmdevicecollectionquerymembershiprule?view=sccm-ps) we can create the new rule in the Collection using the variables we created earlier: